TerryClaiborne/alltune2/README.md

 **AllTune2 will not work correctly until you edit `/var/www/html/alltune2/config.ini` and enter your real settings.**

-**The installer may create a starter `config.ini` with placeholder values.
+**The installer will create a starter `config.ini` with placeholder values.
 You must change them before using AllTune2.**

 ## Features